Skip to content

 40. RSPO-certified within three years of joining the RSPO or by November 2010, for companies joining prior to finalisation of the RSPO certification systems in November 2007?

-2014 - Certification against the RSPO Principles & Criteria was completed for the first two mills in 2014, which is more than three years since the company became an RSPO member.
+2014 - The company became an RSPO member in 2007 and received its first RSPO certification in 2014, which is more than three years since the company became an RSPO member.

 • Y